projectriff/projectriff.io/_posts/2019-04-09-announcing-riff-0-3-0.md

 - `riff channel create` will default to using a default channel provisioner

 ## More modular Buildpacks
 This release introduces a new buildpacks structure with a buildpack per language.
+The modular approach will help restore support for [custom language invokers](https://github.com/projectriff/riff/issues/1093) in a future riff release.
 Here is an updated map of the buildpack-related repos on Github.

 ![](/images/builders2.svg)